Kirsty-Ammundsen/Kirsty-Ammundsen/README.md

- 👋 Hi, I’m Kirsty!
+ #### Hi, I’m Kirsty!

- 👀 I’m interested in Anaesthesia, Ceroc dancing, and delicious delicious food.
+- I'm a Full Stack Web Developer based in New Zealand ✈️
- 🌱 I’m currently learning how to make my own portfolio page with deno.
+- My interests include: Anaesthesia, Ceroc dancing, and delicious delicious food 🧋
- 💞️ I’m looking to collaborate on anything that I could use in day-to-day life!
+- The next challenge is: Make my own portfolio page with deno 🦕
- 📫 How to reach me -
+- I’m looking to collaborate on anything that will teach me something!

 <details>
 <summary> <h3>Top Languages</h3> </summary>